 Outback Road Trip Day 4: Uluru Sunrise & Kata Tjuta Hike

-Starting the day watching the sunrise over Uluru for good spiritual measure, this was the day we got to explore the wider area by driving to Kata Tjuta and setting off for a long walk through the Valley of the Winds.
+After sunrise, we got to explore the wider area by driving 50km to Kata Tjuta National Park and setting off for the longest walking track through the Valley of the Winds.

 Outback Road Trip Day 5: Kings Canyon Hike

-The Kings Canyon rim walk hike is a highlight of this trip.
-Think of it as an Australian Grand Canyon – wide, deep caverns, steep ledges and deep-drop viewpoints.
-We meandered its North and South walls, The Garden of Eden, as well as the Natural Amphitheatre taking in the adrenalin of standing close to mighty ledges and tackling the rocky steps for the ultimate panoramic vistas that look out across a palm tree scattered desert.
+We walked along its North and South walls, The Garden of Eden, as well as the Natural Amphitheatre taking in the adrenalin of standing close to mighty ledges and tackling the rocky steps for the ultimate panoramic vistas that look out across a palm tree scattered desert.

-- Care is taken to respect the Aboriginal rights at every site visited.
-Tourism access to certain places still remains a contentious issue, and it is of upmost importance to abide by the rules and adhere to the ancient culture of the rightful owners of the land.
+Care is taken to respect the Aboriginal rights at every site visited.
+Tourism access to certain places remains a contentious issue, and it is of utmost importance to abide by the rules and adhere to the ancient culture of the rightful owners of the land.